kuvivek/drivingTheoryInGermany/README.md

 shoulder to make sure that nobody is behind or next to the car.
 A carelessly opened door can cause an accident.
 Therefore, make sure you are safe before opening the door!
 If necessary, remind passengers to act carefully before getting out of the car.

-431. You car has a fault and can no longer be driven.
+431. Your car has a fault and can no longer be driven.
 What must you be aware of during towing?
 During towing
-✅ the hazard lights must be switched on on both vehicles
+✅ the hazard lights must be switched on both vehicles
 ✅ the towing cable should be kept as taut as possible
 ❌ the motorway may only be used to shorten the journey to the next car garage
 **Comment**:  Note when towing: The journey may only go as far as the nearest suitable workshop, leave the highway at the next exit, hazard warning lights must be switched on in both vehicles.
 Drive slowly and make sure